brianbunke/brianbunke.github.io/_posts/2017-05-10-github-issues.md

 ## Up Next

 If you also want to fix your problem, great!
-We'll cover pull requests (PRs) next time.
+We'll cover pull requests (PRs) [next time].

 ---